Tuesday, July 5, 2016

 ...Precious in the eyes of Jehovah is the death of his righteous ones! ...The stone which the builders rejected Is become the head of the corner. ...Blessed be he that comes in the name of Jehovah: We have blessed you out of the house of Jehovah.

 At each break, the crowd chants 'Hallelujah!'
-No doubt Peter and John think back to Sunday, when the crowd chanted those last words, waving palm branches as Jesus rode into the city.
+No doubt Peter and John think back to just a few days earlier when the crowd chanted those words and waved palm branches as Jesus rode into the city.

 They take it back to the house with the upper room where a spit of pomegranate wood is run through the body, carefully, so as to avoid breaking any of its bones and allowing it to be roasted whole without touching the oven.
-The table is set with the ‘bitter greens’ – think spinach or kale – charoseth, a mixture of chopped nuts into which the greens are dipped, unleavened bread and wine.
+The table is set with the unleavened bread, wine, ‘bitter greens’ – think spinach or kale – and bowls filled with charoseth, a mixture of chopped nuts, fruit and honey into which the greens or bread may be dipped.

 Every open space and rooftop in Jerusalem is dotted with tents.
 As the sun sets, the white tents light up yellow from the lamplight.
 As Jesus and the other ten apostles walk down the road from Bethany to join Peter and John, the city glows before them not only in the setting sun but with lamplight and laughter, as the crowds began to celebrate – for the last time that had any validity – their most joyous day of the year.